MicrosoftDocs/dynamics-365-project-operations/articles/psa/submit-resource-request.md

 ---
 title: Submitting a resource request
-description: This topic provides information about submitting a request for a project resource. ms.custom:
+description: This article provides information about submitting a request for a project resource. ms.custom:
   - dyn365-projectservice
 ms.date: 12/1/2018